zchee/neovim-wiki/FAQ.md

 ### I'm confused, I need more help

 See the [Community](http://neovim.io/community/) page on the website.
-The Gitter and IRC channels are recommended for the fastest turnaround time
+The Gitter and IRC channels are recommended for the fastest turnaround time.

 #### Who is that `marvim` guy on Gitter/IRC?
 He's *everywhere*!